isomerpages/mof-gfg/_g20-eminent-persons-group/Governance.md

 *   Metrics of value for money to ensure that the MDBs, individually and collectively, are achieving the best value for their clients, shareholders and other stakeholders.

-Proposal 19: A biennial strategic forum convened by the IMFC and DC78 should identify development risks before they manifest, and the required collective responses.
+### Proposal 19: A biennial strategic forum convened by the IMFC and DC78 should identify development risks before they manifest, and the required collective responses. ###

-Up Arrow

 We have to do better in anticipating risks to development before they manifest, spiral across countries and create lasting damage.
 There are repeated instances where we have failed to do so in the last few decades.